 Reducing transformer noise at the source is only viable for relieving some of the sounds, but it will not lower it to levels safe enough for nearby workers and occupants to be close.

-Sound barrier wall panels are effective solutions for keeping the peace when operating in close quarters to homes and other businesses.
+Noise barrier panels are effective solutions for keeping the peace when operating in close quarters to homes and other businesses.

 An acoustic barrier can provide as much as a 20-decibel drop in sound levels past the transmission point.